pactflow/example-bi-directional-consumer-wiremock-dotnet/README.md

 ![Build](https://github.com/pactflow/example-consumer/workflows/Build/badge.svg)

-This is an example of a Node consumer using Pact to create a consumer driven contract, and sharing it via [Pactflow](https://pactflow.io).
+This is an example of a .NET consumer using Pact to create a consumer driven contract, and sharing it via [Pactflow](https://pactflow.io).

 The project uses a Makefile to simulate a very simple build pipeline with two stages - test and deploy.